Frequently Asked Questions about Financial Aid

 When will I know how much loan money I can get?

-The Financial Aid Office notifies entering students by email in March.
+The Financial Aid Office notifies entering students by email.
 Students will receive separate notification from the Admissions Office regarding scholarship eligibility.

 Do I have to reapply every year?

 Students must complete a new FAFSA every year.
-You can file with estimated tax return information and make updates later.
 Although the MSU College of Law has a published deadline of April 1st, financial aid forms submitted after the deadline are accepted.

 What if I need more money?